Years of “Saturday Night Dead” headlines proved premature.

 “SNL” always rose from the dead, often stronger than ever.

-The most recent episode tied for a series rating low despite the presence of returning cast member Bill Hader.
-It’s not just a matter of low ratings.
+A recent episode tied for a series rating low despite the presence of returning cast member Bill Hader.
+It’s not just a matter of small ratings.
 “SNL” no longer moves the cultural needle the way shows like “The Walking Dead,” “The Daily Show” or even “Duck Dynasty” does.

 The following five reasons show why “SNL” may be an institution, but it’s one whose pop culture time has come … and gone.